 Ecologist will discuss 'wildness' in area (download newspaper article)

 Where the Wild Things Are (download newspaper report)

-2010.
-Symposium address to the Society of Wetland Scientists in Salt Lake City, Utah.
+2010 Symposium Address.
+Given to the Society of Wetland Scientists in Salt Lake City, Utah.

 Looking back and looking ahead: Is there progress in wetland ecology? (download abstract) (view presentation on-line at vimeo)

 2008.
-Mississippi Valley Field Naturalists give Paul a Champion of Nature award in a ceremony at Union Hall in Lanark County.
+Champion of Nature Award.
+The Mississippi Valley Field Naturalists give Paul a Champion of Nature award in a ceremony at Union Hall in Lanark County.

 2008.
 Public lecture "Earth, Water, Fire: Lanark County's Natural Heritage" in Almonte, Ontario.